yadav-surendra/LocalREpo/README.md

-this is am example to shoe how to add local repository to the github.
+this is am example to show how to add local repository to the github.